Advanced Illustrator Class

 What You Will Learn

-This class is for Adobe Illustrator users who want to refine their use of the program and learn about some of its more advanced features.
+This class shows Adobe Illustrator users how to refine their use of the program and use some of its more advanced features.
 Class discussion and exercises cover —

 - The nature of points and paths, what a compound path is, when it should be used and how to create one,

 - Techniques for precise positioning and alignment of objects in Illustrator,

 - The use of Illustrator’s built-in patterns, how to load and use other pre-created patterns, modification of existing patterns and how to create a new pattern from scratch,

 - How to blend objects, both to create intermediate objects and produce special effects,

 - What masks are, and how to create and use them,

 - How to use the Pathfinder commands to combine and modify shapes,